rozek/node-red-within-express/README.md

 Its intended purpose is to provide a very easily maintainable server for development and test of web and REST service prototypes.

+> Just a small note: if you like this module and plan to use it, consider "starring" this repository (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.

 ## Features ##

 The implemented server has the following features: